johnnymugs/controllers-talk/talk.md

 # So was I!

+# "Big" concerns vs. "small" concerns

+# "Big" concerns should be the same!

+- create
+- read
+- update
+- destroy

+# "Small" concerns are actually the most important
+- Require authentication?
+- Who is authorized?
+- What formats?

 # One day...
 {::comment}
   one day I started working on a project with a dev much senior to me